 I honestly never considered fancy socks, high-end socks, or socks with a mission attached to them, but I for the 2021 holiday season I purchased a bunch of Bombas socks.
-Here is a review of my experience with Bombas.
+Here is my 2024 review of my experience with Bombas, after me and my family have used a few dozen of their socks for nearly three years.

-As a consumer that might have some appeal to you, but it’s also worth knowing that they make and sell very high quality socks!
-These socks tend to be expensive, but they have very good fit, nicer materials, and above average styling.
+As a consumer, “socks with a mission” might have some appeal to you, but it’s also worth knowing Bombas makes and sells very high quality socks!
+These socks tend to be expensive, but they have very good fit, nicer materials than the average Nike or Hanes you are accustomed to, and above average styling.

 Bombas Merino Wool Calf Socks